Anatomy

 Search field

-Lets users look for attachments by file names associated with records, playbook steps, and emails (full-size component only).
+Lets users look for attachments by file names associated with records, playbook steps, and emails (full version only).

 Browse button

-Uses iconic button for the full size and bare button for the compact size component to bring up a system browser window that lets the user select a local file to add as an attachment.
+Uses iconic button for the full version and bare button for the compact version of the component to bring up a system browser window that lets the user select a local file to add as an attachment.

 Truncation